 This tasty whole 30 chicken soup is so simple to make!
 It is as easy as chopping a few vegetables, shredding some chicken, and boiling some broth.

-Cooking with fresh herbs will make anyone feel fancy, and any dish taste amazing.
-I am adding in parsley, thyme, and sage.
+Cooking with fresh herbs will make anyone feel fancy, and any dish tastes amazing.
+I am adding parsley, thyme, and sage.
 If you don’t have any fresh, you can use dried herbs.
 Some will go in the soup, and then I will use some to garnish.

 HOW TO FREEZE SOUP?

 If you have all the mess out, why not make a double batch or triple?
 I love to make extra and freeze it!

 After the soup is completely cooled, you can pour it into a half-gallon mason jar or freezer ziplock bag.
 Be sure to leave room for expansion!
 It can last for 6 months in a freezer and up to one year in a deep freezer.

 If using ziplock bags, don’t stack them until they are completely frozen to avoid the bags sticking together.

 - 4 cups shredded chicken